How to Massage Your Way to Relief from Calf Strain with Massage Techniques

 Step-By-Step Guide To Massaging A Calf Muscle Strain

-1 Sit in a chair and place one foot on the opposite knee.
-This will give you better access to the calf muscle.
+Sit in a chair and cross one leg over the opposite knee, giving easy access to your calf muscle.

 After completing the massage, be sure to stretch the calf muscles to further help with relief and recovery.